santhoshtr/website/content/blog/2023-03-10-wiki-qa-exploration.md

 * Enhancements like voting or methods to find most useful questions can become "Frequently asked questions" for the article
 * Other content formats can be phrased as question and can be served by same system.
 For example, a summary of a large Wikipedia article is "Please provide a summary of this article" question.
 Also, we can have a question: "Explain this like I am 5 year old"
 * Exposing the questions and answers through internal search engine is first step towards natural language querying.
 External search engines will also index them.
+* For a question asked by a user, another user can add an answer.
+But here also, there are some emerging technologies that can provide a candidate answer and ask for human validation and publishing.
+Extending a LLM with a custom vector embedding and basing the QA on that is possible.
+For further reading: (a) [Retrieval Enhanced Generative Question Answering with Pinecone](https://github.com/openai/openai-cookbook/blob/main/examples/vector_databases/pinecone/Gen_QA.ipynb) (b) [LlamaIndex llama (GPT Index)](https://github.com/jerryjliu/gpt_index).

 ## Disclaimers

 * This is just a prototype of a concept and does not discard all product design and community interaction efforts that need to happen, in case this becomes reality one day.
 I am curious to hear various prospects, product design ideas you may have.
+* There are many important considerations that I omitted for simplicity in this prototype.
+For example, the dynamic nature of wikipedia articles and need for updating the question list.
+Using OpenAI's proprietary model may not be the best choice as we may want to find open source large language models.
 * I work at Wikimedia Foundation.
 However, this proposal and approach are my personal views and does not reflect my employers view.
 I had written and shared most of this concepts in 2019 in a document to my colleagues and it had this note: "Later we amend the system with machine generated questions and answers as well." :-)

 Have fun!